JRC1995/Abstractive-Summarization/README.md

 ```

 Including SOS (signifies 'start of sentence'.
-It will be used as the initial input token for the decoder) and its vector to the vocbularies.
+It will be used as the initial input token for the decoder) and its vector to the vocbulary list and the embedding matrix.
 I forgot to do this while pre-processing.

 ```python